js2264/Bioc-workshop/content/Introduction/01_Presentation.md

 ## Dates

-_General topic: Developing R/Bioconductor packages_
+_General topic: Developing R/Bioconductor packages for bioinformatics_

 ## Where